 Applications are invited for Canon Collins Trust and University of London Scholarships for Master of Laws by distance learning.
 Applicants for this scholarship must be a national of South Africa, Malawi, Zimbabwe or Zambia.
 The application deadline is 13 January 2017.

-Study Subject(s): The studentships are awarded in the field of Laws (LLM) by distance learning of the University of London in 2015.
+Study Subject(s): Scholarships are awarded in the field of Laws (LLM) by distance learning of the University of London in 2015.

-Course Level: The studentships are available for pursuing master degree by distance learning at the University of London.
+Course Level: Scholarships are available for pursuing master degree by distance learning at the University of London.